arangodb/arangodb/Documentation/Books/Manual/Security/SecurityOptions.md

 The following options are available for controlling the installation of Foxx applications in an ArangoDB server:

-- `--foxx.disable-api`:
+- `--foxx.api`:
-  If set to `true`, this option disables the Foxx management API, which will make it impossible to install and uninstall Foxx applications.
-The default value is `false`.
+  If set to `false`, this option disables the Foxx management API, which will make it impossible to install and uninstall Foxx applications.
+The default value is `true`.

-- `--foxx.disable-store`:
+- `--foxx.store`:
-  If set to `true`, this option disables the Foxx app store in ArangoDB's web interface, which will prevent ArangoDB and its web interface from making calls to the main Foxx application Github repository at https://github.com/arangodb/foxx-apps.
+  If set to `false`, this option disables the Foxx app store in ArangoDB's web interface, which will prevent ArangoDB and its web interface from making calls to the main Foxx application Github repository at https://github.com/arangodb/foxx-apps.
-  The default value is `false`.
+  The default value is `true`.